suswagata05/SusMusic-A-Custom-Spotify-Inspired-Music-Web/README.md

-# SusMusic - Personal Music Streaming Web App
+# SusMusic – A Custom Spotify Inspired Music Player
 SusMusic is a custom-designed, minimalist music player built entirely using HTML, CSS, and JavaScript.
 It features a smooth audio playback experience using my own cover songs.

 ### Core Features